McAbee Fossil Beds Heritage Site

 The site is currently CLOSED TO THE PUBLIC while interpretive components are installed.
 During this time please do not attempt to access the site until further notice.

 The McAbee fossil beds received official heritage designation on July 19, 2012.
 The site is closed to assess the heritage values and put interpretive components in place.

 The area usually referred to as the McAbee site is located east of Cache Creek, B.C., and west of Kamloops, just north of and visible from Highway 1/97.
 The site is part of an old lake bed which was deposited about 50 million years ago.
-The fossil site is the most diverse known in British Columbia for plants and insects of the Eocene Epoch.
+The fossil site is the most diverse known in British Columbia for plants and insects of the Eocene Epoch(lasting from 56 to 34 million years ago).
 The McAbee beds are known worldwide for their incredible abundance, diversity and quality of fossils.

 Active mineral claims in the area have raised concerns from paleontologists that scientifically important fossils, and potentially valuable scientific information may be lost as a result of mining activities.

 In 2007, in response to those concerns, the Province hired an independent expert to assess the significance of the McAbee fossil beds.
 Dr. Mark Wilson, a professor in the Department of Biological Sciences at the University of Alberta, is a recognized expert in the study of similar fossil deposits.

 In carrying out the assessment(PDF 3.3 MB), Dr. Wilson reviewed the literature on the site, obtained factual information on the fossils from experts, conducted a field inspection, and provided an independent professional opinion on the scientific significance of the site in relation to other comparable sites in B.C.